-Routers for XFINITY consistently perform at top speeds with the latest technology and easy setup and use.
-The router that’s right for you will depend on the range you need and how you use the internet.
-You also have to factor in your XFINITY internet package.
-For example, you’ll need a gigabit router if you’ve got a gigabit package.
+WiFi is essential, but what good is paying for premium speeds if you're not getting them?
+Routers for Xfinity consistently perform at top speeds with the latest technology.
+The router that’s right for you will depend on the range you need, how you use the internet, and your Xfinity internet package.

-The routers on our list are easy to set up, and a few include features to enhance gaming.
-These routers also improve the performance of connected devices, thanks to their efficient use of technology.
-Of course, they’re all compatible with the XFINITY protocol.
-It’s very important to make sure you have the best router for XFINITY that is compatible with your internet service provider.
+We've rounded up routers that are easy to set up and use, improve the performance of connected devices, and a few even include special features to enhance gaming.
+Of course, they’re all compatible with the Xfinity protocol, as it’s important to make sure you have the best router for Xfinity that is compatible with your internet service provider.

 — Best Overall: TP-Link Archer AC4000

 — Best for Gaming: ASUS ROG Rapture WiFi 6 (GT-AX6000)

 — Best Premium: Netgear Orbi Quad-Band WiFi 6E (RBKE963)

 — Best Mesh: Netgear Orbi Mesh WiFi 6 System (RBK852)